bookschool/org/div/notes/Life Science/03 Cell Processes and Energy/03 Cell Processes and Energy.md

 holds the chromatids together until they move apart later in mitosis.
 One copy of each chromatid will move into each daughter cell during the final phases of mitosis.
 When the chromatids separate they are called chromosomes again.
 Each cell then has a complete copy of DNA.
-Figure 4 on the next page summarizes the events of mitosis.
+Figure 18 summarizes the events of mitosis.

 **Complete the tasks below.**